munnep/api_run_python/README.md

 This script is based on the documentation from HashiCorp "The API-driven Run Workflow" which can be found [here](https://www.terraform.io/cloud-docs/run/api)

-With this script you can push a new configuration into an existing workspace on you TFE/TFC environment.
+With this python script you can push a new configuration into an existing workspace on your TFE/TFC environment.

 # Prerequisites